-On the other hand, from the hotel in Johannesburg where the drivers were locked up, Didier Pironi, as vice-president in charge of Gpda, the association of Grand Prix drivers, made another official statement on behalf of all his colleagues:
+On the other hand, from the hotel in Johannesburg where the drivers are locked up, Didier Pironi, as vice-president in charge of GPDA, the association of Grand Prix drivers, made another official statement on behalf of all his colleagues:

 "They did not want to give us written guarantees, after the very long negotiations carried out with Balestre and Ecclestone.
 They only gave us verbal assurances.
 Too little.
 They let us know that in the next meeting of the Formula 1 Commission they would have discussed how to eventually modify the regulation.
 This is not enough for us.
 None of the drivers wanted to accept.
 We are not scared: the withdrawal of the superlicense was foreseen, it was one of the risks we had to take.
 If they want to make a Formula 1 with other people, let them.
 We are determined.
 If they don't satisfy us, we'll all go home".

-But then, surprisingly, the drivers agreed to compete in the South African Grand Prix, the opening race of the World Championship.
-This was announced late in the morning by race organizer Robin Binkes, citing the commitment made a few minutes earlier on behalf of his colleagues by Niki Lauda.
-The South African radio confirms the statements of the organizer of the Grand Prix, specifying that the drivers, having left the hotel where they had gathered and where they spent the night, begin the tests in Kyalami.
+But then, surprisingly, the drivers agree to compete in the South African Grand Prix, the opening race of the World Championship.
+This is announced late in the morning by race organizer Robin Binkes, citing the commitment made a few minutes earlier on behalf of his colleagues by Niki Lauda.
+The South African radio confirms the statements of the organizer of the Grand Prix, specifying that the drivers, having left the hotel where they have gathered and where they spent the night, begin the tests in Kyalami.
 Didier Pironi, spokesman for the drivers, states:

 "We have, it seems, reached a compromise; we will have to have, however, the necessary guarantees".